Lightstreamer/Lightstreamer-example-StockList-client-gi/README.md

 A [detailed explanation](http://demos.lightstreamer.com/TIBCOGIDemos/Workspace/JSXAPPS/GIDemo_Advanced/GI-AMS%20Demo.pdf) of this application is available (in that document Lightstreamer is referred to as "Ajax Message Service").<br>

-The demo includes the following client-side technologies:
+The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) for each item added to the update panel, subscribed to in <b>MERGE</b> mode.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-gi-advanced-stock-list-demo---html-general-interface-client -->